danielrothschild/danielrothschild.github.io/WSM16/index.md

 This course is a survey of some mathematics and logic commonly used across contemporary philosophy.
 This will include some metatheory, modal logic, probability theory, and other topics of interest.
 The aim is to equip you to be able to read and understand contemporary articles, while this class is sometimes at a high level it is specifically geared, as well, for students without a strong technical background.

+#### Prerequisites

-Very basic knowledge of propositional and predicate logic will be helpful.
+Basic knowledge of propositional and predicate logic will be assumed, though we will not rely explicitly on any previous content.
+For those wishing to do some background reading they may find David Papineau's [Philosophical Devices](https://www.amazon.co.uk/Philosophical-Devices-Proofs-Probabilities-Possibilities/dp/0199651736) helpful.

 ####  Practical information: